Volunteer Appreciation Events: A Complete Planning Playbook

 How much should we budget per volunteer for an appreciation event?

-For most community organizations, $10–$25 per volunteer covers a meaningful casual event with a small gift.
-Formal banquets run higher.
-The bigger factor is intentionality, not dollars — a thoughtful $10-per-person event consistently outperforms a thoughtless $50 one.
+A useful frame is $10 to $25 per volunteer for a meaningful casual event with a small gift; formal catered banquets typically run higher.
+Intentionality matters more than the number — a thoughtful $12-per-person gathering consistently outperforms a careless $50 one.

 What if we have no budget at all?